Scientific-Computing-Lab/gpuFLOPBench/README.md

 # Steps to Run Scripts

-Here we explain the steps used in the individual phases of data creation and collection for this work.
+Here we explain (at a high level) the steps used in the individual phases of data creation and collection for this work.
+The later subsections of this README file explain each step in further detail.

 1) **Source Code Scraping**: In this step we perform a simple naive concatenation of all the C/C++ files for each executable in the `gpu-flopbench/src` directory.
 This same set of source codes was based off the [HeCBench Suite](https://github.com/zjin-lcf/HeCBench), where we take a focus on only the CUDA programs of the suite.
 These scraped codes are used as inputs to the LLMs that we later query asking them to predict the FLOP counts of the target CUDA kernels.
+In doing this scraping, we also record the command line input arguments to each executable that we run, passing these as input with the LLM query.

-2) **Program Building**: We took the HeCBench programs and built them all using a custom `CMakeLists.txt` file where we had fine control over the compiler and compilation process for each program.
+2) **Program Building and Kernel Extraction**: We took the HeCBench programs and built them all using a custom `CMakeLists.txt` file where we had fine control over the compiler and compilation process for each program.

-We use the NVIDIA GPU hardware performance counters to gather data about the number of FLOPs executed by each target kernel.
+We're able to build 445 of the programs which give us a reasonable amount of variety in the types of codes we sample.
+Once all the programs are built, we execute them using the `ncu` NVIDIA profiler to record their performance counter data for each kernel we detect from the `cuobjdump` of the executables.
+We only profile the first incovation of each kernel, as profiling all the invocations takes forever, and we really only want to predict on the first.

+3) **Scraped Source Manual Annotation**: Given we had scraped the source codes, we wanted to differentiate the kernels that had FLOP counts which could be directly computed via static analysis (and constant propagation), and those which had implicit/indirect/hidden FLOP counts.
+These hidden FLOP counts come from code attributes such as data-dependent warp divergence, math/intrinsic functions, external library calls, and floating point division.
+We consider these types of codes to be *hard* to predict on, as the LLMs would need to have runtime information which they are not given.
+The codes that lack these properties, we consider them to be *easy*, where an LLM (or human expert) can directly calculate the number of FLOPs performed on the invocation of the target kernel.
+We ended up creating a [Streamlit UI](https://github.com/streamlit/streamlit) to have human annotators go through each scraped source code and identify the code attributes used in each target kernel.
+This allowed us to understand the code attributes/features that the LLMs struggled the most with predicting on.

+4) **Dataset Creation**: Here we join the three previous steps, taking the scraped source code, performacne counter data, and manual annotations to form the dataset.
+We emit two `csv` files, corresponding to the *easy* and *hard* datasets, respectively.
+For convenience, we bundle these into a single CSV file `/gpu-flopbench/dataset-creation/gpuFLOPBench.csv`.

+5) **LLM Querying**: For this step, we use the created dataset to ask the LLMs to predict the FLOP count of the scraped CUDA kernels.
+We used [LangGraph](https://github.com/langchain-ai/langgraph) to make queries to the target models, where we store results in the `/gpu-flopbench/llm-querying/checkpoints` directory (about 2.3 GB of data).

 ## Note on Running Scripts